knative/docs/install/Knative-with-IKS.md

     kubectl apply --filename https://github.com/knative/serving/releases/download/v0.2.2/istio-crds.yaml && \
     kubectl apply --filename https://github.com/knative/serving/releases/download/v0.2.2/istio.yaml
     ```
-	Note: the resources (CRDs) defined in `istio-crds.yaml` are technically
+	Note: the resources (CRDs) defined in the `istio-crds.yaml`file are
-	also included in the `istio.yaml` file.
-They are pulled out and processed
+	also included in the `istio.yaml` file, but they are pulled out so that
-	separately because sometimes when they are created as part of the same
-	yaml file as the rest of the Istio resources, the CRD definitions
-	themselves are not created quickly enough and then resources of those types
-	fail to be created with an error complaining about an unknown type.
-	If for some reason you still see this type of error try rerunning the
+	the CRD definitions are created first.
+If you see an error when creating
-	second `kubectl apply` command again and then it should work.
+	resources about an unknown type, run the second `kubectl apply` command
+	again.

 1. Label the default namespace with `istio-injection=enabled`:
     ```bash